vrtbl/passerine/src/compiler/CLOSURES.md

 1. It wraps the lambda bytecode object in a closure.
 2. It uses the captured vec to store references to captured variables.
 3. It pushes the new closure object onto the stack.

+---

+Capturing is starting to be implemented, but it doesn't work right.
+Right now, it captures the variable in the current scope, rather than in the enclosing scopes.

+Future self, you need to implement some form of upvalues, or perhaps even you know, make it more multipass and just add hoisting and stuff.

+I believe in you!

+I'm off to work on assignments now, so I hope you'll come back to this when you actually have free time